MarwanRefaat/transcend/README.md

 # WebHooks to Deploy Alpha Songs
 Superfans can have access to the song creation process and get to listen to the music being built one commit at a time.
 Imagine hearing a "timelapse" of your favorite artists album as it is being made and potentially even having the opportunity to "vote" or test out parts of the album.
 The culture behind be a part of a pilot for software is exciting and the potential for music to have the same should be a thing.
 Getting to a hear v0.1.0 of your favorite artists single could be very cool and controversy on which version is best could add an interesting vector of conversation to the mix.

+# File Structure
+The "Snippets" folder contains intial ideas for songs (lyrics, beats, riffs/melodies).
+The "Music" folder is for when you're building onto snippets or combinding multiple ideas.